-Click on to run the script and import data for each current (as of June 2022) stock in the S&P 500 index, along with the SPY ETF, going back to the start of 2014.
+Click on to run the script and import data for each current (as of June 2022) stock in the S&P 500 index, along with the SPY ETF data, from 2015 through today.
 (Feel free to edit the SP500.txt file if the components have changed, or even better, use Norgate Data instead of Yahoo to automatically gain access to both current and historical index members.)

 You will see that the Yahoo import runs fairly quickly.
 This is because RealTest creates multiple threads for the import, each with a separate HTTP connection to the Yahoo servers.

 When the import has finished, close this script window and open the example script called sample_scan.rts.

 This script introduces two new sections: Data and Scan.

 The Data section is probably the most important feature of RealTest.
 Please take a moment to read about the Data Section before continuing.

 Did that make sense?
 Good.
 Now please take a moment to read about the Scan Section as well.

 Now we are ready to simply run this scan.

 Press the button and the scan output will appear:

 In this example, we are scanning only the most recent date in the data for stocks that are currently down at least 25% from their 126-day (half-year) highest close.